shadow-light/sellingjesus.org/src/about.md

 ### Andrew Case

 Andrew is a graduate of The Southern Baptist Theological Seminary and the Canada Institute of Linguistics.
 He serves as a Bible translation consultant, and produces a podcast about his field called *[Working for the Word](https://workingfortheword.com/)*.
 He spent seven years doing Bible translation work in Equatorial Guinea (Central Africa), and now he and his wife Bethany work in Mexico.
-Together founded [freehebrew.online](https://freehebrew.online/) where they teach Hebrew to the world.
-They have a beautiful baby girl named Naomi.
+Together they founded [freehebrew.online](https://freehebrew.online/) where they teach Hebrew to the world.
+They have two children.
 Listen to the music he produces and read his books over at his [personal website](https://hismagnificence.com/).

 [Hear Andrew's journey](/podcast/1eydXApYJwbTQ0McN0yjfa) to freely giving.